vincoss/xamarin.samples/src/App_DevResources/Readme.txt

 ## Xamarin to read, samples to read & research

-DatePicker nullable try to create a sample with textbot and tap string format string collapsible label sample add url add http prefix and sample
+string format string
+collapsible label sample add
+url add http prefix and sample